bilychen88/RetailDet/README.md

 ## 📖 Overview
 This repository contains our research implementation for “RetailDet”.
-The dataset and code will be made available upon paper acceptance.
+The code and pretrained weights will be made available upon paper acceptance.

 ## 🔄 Status
 ⏳ Paper is currently under review.
 The code and pretrained weights will be released upon acceptance.